bryanwhiting/blog/posts/my-advice-for-new-career-people.md

 ![Work is just an exchange of goods](../img/dalle-exchange-of-goods.jpeg){.preview-image}

 Getting a job is more of a negotiation than anything.
 And everything in work is a negotiation.
 Read [Never Split the Difference](../book-review/never-split-the-difference.md) and that becomes quite apparent.
-It's nothing fancy.
+Work is nothing fancy.
 It's not a title.
 It's not a degree.
 It's just doing little activities.

 And after you've 1000 similar activities you're soon labeled a data scientist or a farmer.
 And if you circled the right boxes on an exam and got a piece of paper you're now a doctor/dentist.
 But the paper or the title don't make you good at that thing.
 My point: create value, not titles.

 # In Sum

 So yes.
 I've gone on a rant here.
 But hey this is my blog.
 I'm trying to talk about the deeper issues at how to choose a profession or a company within that profession.
-I'm trying to break away from the titles and credentials that blind our thinking away from the more important questions of "what activities bring me joy" and "how will I know if?"
+I'm trying to break away from the titles and credentials that blind our thinking away from the more important questions of "what activities bring me joy" and "how will I know it?"
 And "will someone pay me for doing this activity?"
 And "how do I find an environment of people that will enable me to do valuable activities and make it a pleasant place to work?"
-(PS, don't work for [Elon Musk](../book-review/elon-musk.md)...unless you enjoy is working style.)
+(PS, some say to not work for [Elon Musk](../book-review/elon-musk.md)...unless you enjoy his working style.)

 Long story short: make sure the company hiring you actually needs your skills to run their business.
 Strive to find better opportunities by putting yourself out there and trying new things.
 And find people you like working with.
 All the rest is just a bonus.

 The most dangerous thing is to get all those good things on your first job because then you try to self actualize per Maslov's hierarchy of needs.
 "Don't it always seem to go  That you don't know what you got 'til it's gone?" ([Lyrics](https://www.google.com/search?q=big+yellow+taxi+lyrics&ie=UTF-8&oe=UTF-8&hl=en-ca&client=safari&si=AKbGX_rdaVK-rhf5KHnOAD2drrRmADv7R3TkES869sRtvhJtAOFIxRuJ9oGiG6TvSdbxEwjlbUdo-jivJcsfmZzA84yEzB3d-vLGFPTy5juD3yV4riCQxI1XJ6ZQGPnEjGqh-qYE7AaZxecxMD6ZV9wfd6ykO8ZaKA%3D%3D&ictx=1&ved=2ahUKEwi176q45LuFAxVsKkQIHdMLBT4QjukCegQIIxAE)) So if you get a "bad" job just know it's part of the process and one day 10 years from now you'll probably be grateful you had that job anyway.

 If I didn't actually answer your questions that's because some questions are a perennial debate.
 Some popular people hate the idea of work-life balance, some embrace it.
 Go figure.
 And keep searching to find someone who sees work and career the same way you do, because there are millions of jobs in the work.
 Hundreds of millions.

 # Books to read

 It helps to get perspective when choosing where you want to work.